Judge rejects request to deny counting thousands of Detroit ballots - NewsBreak

 SOUTHFIELD, Mich.
 (FOX 2) - On Tuesday, Nov.
 8, Michigan voters approved a ballot measure to enshrine abortion into the state constitution.
 Proposal 3, known as Reproductive Freedom for All proposal, was approved by voters in the election on Tuesday, Nov.
 8. The amendment to the state's constitution will overrule the prevailing 1931 law in Michigan that outlawed abortion without exception for rape or incest.
 Under that ban, providing non-life-saving abortions would have been prosecuted as manslaughter.

-Detroit City Council on Wednesday approved a collective bargaining agreement that will immediately increase the starting salaries of its police officers by $10,000.
-The five-year contract between the city, the Detroit Police Officers Association and the Detroit Police Lieutenants and Sergeants Association has been described as a historic, landmark agreement by city, police and union officials who hope competitive salaries will help stem the tide of officers flocking to departments in suburbs offering higher pay. ...

-Michigan's legislature, Governor's office controlled by Democrats for the first time in over 30 years
+Michigan's legislature, governor's office controlled by Democrats for the first time in nearly 40 years

 Two closely watched races in Macomb County and parts of Detroit ended with Democrats beating out their Republican rivals Wednesday morning, all but securing the State Senate while Democrats won the majority of House seats.